-To “fight fire with fire” is to retaliate with a similar form of attack that has been used against you.
+The phrase fight fire with fire means to retaliate with a similar form of attack that was used against you.

 The Origin Of ‘Fight Fire With Fire’

 How does it work?
-The name of this technique is called backfiring, and it’s typically utilized to help control violent forest fires.
-The strategy, from what I understand, is to intentionally set a fire in front of the oncoming primary fire in order to create a “roadblock” of sorts.
-By burning away the nearby timber, the primary fire will have nothing left to fuel itself once it reaches that burnt out area, thus crippling the primary fire from advancing any further and eventually it goes out.
+The name of this technique is called backfiring and firemen typically use it to help control violent forest fires.
+From what I understand, the strategy involves intentionally setting a fire in front of the oncoming primary fire in order to burn away any nearby timber and other flammable material in the area.
+That way, once the primary fire reaches that area, it will have nothing left to fuel itself.
+This prevents the primary fire from advancing any further and eventually it goes out.

-- A random stranger bumped into me and started yelling saying it was my fault, so I chose to fight fire with fire and I yelled back at him!
-That only escalated the situation, however.
+- A stranger bumped into me at the store and started yelling at me, saying it was my fault!
+I yelled back, fighting fire with fire, but I later regretted it.